gmalecha/gmalecha.github.io/_posts/blog/2016-04-18-experimenting-with-mtac.md

 ## Implementing a Canceller ##

-To implement the canceller, I brok the problem down into two phases.
+To implement the canceller, I broke the problem down into two phases.
 In the first phase, the automation will iterate through atomic elements on the left-hand side.
 If it is ```one``` then it will drop the element and continue.
 Otherwise, it will attempt to find a matching term on the right-hand side.
 If the automation can find a matching element on the right-hand side, it will drop both terms; otherwise, it keeps the term on the left and continue the iteration.

 The first thing to do is build some simple problems to solve.